Maria was born in Wolverhampton on 26 March 1964. She is married to Iain Miller and they have three children, one daughter and two sons.

-In May 2010, Maria was appointed Parliamentary Under Secretary of State at the Department for Work and Pensions.
-In September 2012, Maria was appointed Secretary of State for Culture, Media and Sport and Minister for Women and Equality and she remained a cabinet minister until 2014.
+Maria was appointed Minister for Disabled People at the Department for Work and Pensions in the Coalition Government in May 2010 and was promoted to Secretary of State for Culture, Media and Sport, and Minister for Women and Equalities, from September 2012 to April 2014.

 Maria is Vice Chair of the All Party Parliamentary Group for Women in Parliament and supported the Commonwealth Parliamentary Association’s work with international women parliamentarians.

 In June 2015 Maria was elected as Chair of the newly established Women and Equalities Select Committee.
 Maria was nominated for the position by MPs across the House and was elected unopposed.
 Maria is a Trustee of the Belarus Free Theatre.